kimdhamilton/kimdhamilton.github.io/_pages/about.md

 - **Architecture Advisor**, [ASU Trusted Learner Network](https://tln.asu.edu/) — Shaping the vision for lifelong learning and credentialing systems

 ### Previous Projects

 **Blockchain-Based Credentials**
-I co-created [Blockcerts](https://www.blockcerts.org/) with MIT Media Lab – pioneering the use of blockchain for verifiable credentials.
-As CTO of Learning Machine, I transformed this open standard into one of the first commercially successful self-sovereign identity products.
+I co-created [Blockcerts](https://www.blockcerts.org/) with MIT Media Lab – developing the first open-source implementation of blockchain-anchored credentials that enables tamper-evident verification without relying on a central authority.
+I architected and built the open source libraries and standards.
+As CTO of Learning Machine, I built on the open standard to develop on of the first commercially successful self-sovereign identity products.
 Read more in [What We Learned from Designing an Academic Certificates System on the Blockchain](https://medium.com/mit-media-lab/what-we-learned-from-designing-an-academic-certificates-system-on-the-blockchain-34ba5874f196).

 **Educational Empowerment**
 As Lead Architect for MIT's [Digital Credentials Consortium](https://digitalcredentials.mit.edu/), I designed infrastructure enabling learners to control and share their academic achievements across institutions.
 Key outputs included the [Learner Credential Wallet Specification](https://digitalcredentials.mit.edu/docs/Learner-Credential-Wallet-Specification-May-2021.pdf) (with the US Department of Education) and [Building the Digital Credential Infrastructure for the Future](https://digitalcredentials.mit.edu/wp-content/uploads/2020/02/white-paper-building-digital-credential-infrastructure-future.pdf).